Freetz/freetz/make/README.md

   * **[module-init-tools 3.12 (binary only)](../docs/make/module-init-tools.md)<a id='module-init-tools'></a>**<br>
     The module-init-tools (m-i-t) package provides many of the utilities needed by Linux systems for managing loadable Linux Kernel Modules.
 This includes depmod, insmod, rmmod, modprobe and tools like modinfo.

+  * **<u>Mosquitto 1.6.15</u><a id='mosquitto'></a>**<br>
+    Eclipse Mosquitto™ is an open source (EPL/EDL licensed) message broker that implements the MQTT protocol versions 5.0, 3.1.1 and 3.1.
+MQTT provides a lightweight method of carrying out messaging using a publish/subscribe model.
+This makes it suitable for "Internet of Things" messaging such as with low power sensors or mobile devices such as phones, embedded computers or microcontrollers like the Arduino.

   * **[mtr 0.80/0.94 (binary only)](../docs/make/mtr.md)<a id='mtr'></a>**<br>
     mtr combines the functionality of the 'traceroute' and 'ping' programs in a single network diagnostic tool.